Cream of Celery Leaves Soup

 Cream of Celery Soup in white Dutch oven after being pureed.

 • Voila!
-A beautiful soup perfect for any spring occasion that’s beautiful, creamy, luxurious and so delicious!
+A beautiful, creamy, luxurious, and delicious soup perfect for any spring occasion!

 • Garnish with a few fresh celery leaves.

-Cream of Celery Leaves Soup is the perfect way to put an abundance of celery leaves to use and reduce kitchen and food waste!
+Cream of Celery Leaves Soup is the perfect way to use an abundance of celery leaves and reduce kitchen and food waste!

 One bowl of Cream of Celery Soup garnished with celery leaf.